f0lg0/Oncogene/README.md

 There's also a backup feature to retreive the keylogger files if the target stops the backdoor: the launcher.exe will also run a small script (in .exe format) which will try to send the logs to the attacker.
 Scroll down to find the dedicated section.

+This applies to Linux too, just with different files.

+#### Linux Support

+Now thath Oncogene has support for Linux systems you can pack the script into a Linux executable.
+Follow the same steps above, you may want to modify the launcher.py since it's meant to be for Windows machines.
+The steps are bascially the same, if you need help contact me!

 ## What's inside this repo?

-There are mainly 2 Python scripts excluding the displayBanner and mainMenu files: "oncogene.py" for the attacker (Linux),  and "clientwin.py" for Windows machines.
+There are mainly 3 Python scripts excluding the displayBanner and mainMenu files: "oncogene.py" for the attacker (Linux), "clientwin.py" for Windows machines and clientlinux.py for Linux systems.

 ## Features